-Dr. Kimberly Malone-Haddox named Director of Nashville State Community College North Davidson Campus
+Dr. Malone-Haddox Named Director of Nashville State North Davidson Campus

 Nashville State Community College has named a director for the new North Davidson campus located in Madison.
 Dr. Kimberly Malone-Haddox started work on January 4.
 The North Davidson campus will open to the public later this spring with classes starting the fall semester in August.